astropy/photutils/docs/user_guide/epsf_building.rst

     >>> result = epsf_builder(stars)  # doctest: +REMOTE_DATA

-The :class:`~photutils.psf.EPSFBuilder` returns an `~photutils.psf.EPSFBuildResult` object containing the constructed ePSF, the fitted stars, and detailed information about the build process.
+The :class:`~photutils.psf.EPSFBuilder` returns an `~photutils.psf.EPSFBuildResults` object containing the constructed ePSF, the fitted stars, and detailed information about the build process.
 This result object supports tuple unpacking, so both of the following work::